Vamakshi6402/Product_Rollout_Impact_Evaluation/README.md

 - Outcome measured consistently before and after rollout
 - Includes never-treated units as controls

-(Data is synthetically generated to reflect realistic rollout dynamics.)
+Data is synthetically generated to mirror realistic rollout behavior and estimation challenges encountered in production settings.

 ---